kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## Batch No. 1

-This article is the sequel to *Batch No. 1*, we look at the data logged during the testing of the first batch in the series.
-Everything leading up to where we start in this article, is found in the first article [**Part 1: Basic Automation For Deep Learning**]({% link _projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md %}).
+This article is the sequel to *Batch No. 1*.
+Here we look at the data logged during the testing of the first batch in the series.
+Everything leading up to where we start in this article is found in the first article [**Part 1: Basic Automation For Deep Learning**]({% link _projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md %}).

 ### The Imports

-In this article, we will need pandas to work with the tabular data, that is stored in a CSV file.
-Pandas is needed for most of the analyzing done in this article.
-One can find information on the commands used in this article, by looking at the pandas docs: [API reference — pandas 1.4.3 documentation](https://pandas.pydata.org/docs/reference/index.html)
+We will need pandas to work with the tabular data, that is stored in a CSV file.
+Pandas is needed for most of the analyzing done.
+One can find information on the commands used in the following, by looking at the pandas docs: [API reference — pandas 1.4.3 documentation](https://pandas.pydata.org/docs/reference/index.html)

-The `pyjanitor` library (imported as `janitor`) adds *quality of life improvements* in the form of convenient wrappers for common pandas functions and methods.
+The `pyjanitor` library (imported as `janitor`) adds quality of life improvements in the form of convenient wrappers for common pandas functions and methods.
 These are mainly used for cleaning tabular data stored in a `pandas.DataFrame` or `pandas.Series`.